Chuck Fusina: Regular season

+Postseason

 Personal life

 Fusina has been an instructor at the Gus Purcell Quarterback School in Charlotte, North Carolina.
 He and his wife, Jacquelyn live in Pittsburgh Pennsylvania, and his children Matt and Shannon currently live in Washington, DC.

 Hall of Fame

 In 2015 Fusina was elected to the Pennsylvania Sports Hall of Fame (PSHF) along with his head coach Joe Paterno and teammate, kicker Matt Bahr.